San Jose Domestic Violence Attorney

 - Infliction of corporal injury (Penal Code Section 273.5); and

 - Domestic battery (Penal Code Section 243(e).

-Infliction of corporal injury is potentially a felony that could result in up to four years in state prison and fines of up to $6,000.
-Corporal injury is defined as a traumatic bodily condition, such as a wound or other external or internal injury caused by physical force.
+Infliction of corporal injury is potentially a felony.
+It could result in up to four years in state prison and fines of up to $6,000.
+Corporal injury is a traumatic bodily condition caused by physical force.
 The injury does not need not be serious, but it must be directly attributable to actions of the accused.

 Domestic battery is a misdemeanor offense under California law.
 You could also face fines up to $2,000 and imprisonment for up to one year.
 An individual commits domestic battery when he or she willfully and unlawfully uses force or violence against a person who falls under domestic violence statutes.
 The victim does not need to suffer an injury to bring domestic battery charges.

 Facing a criminal conviction comes with its own set of consequences.
-In addition to fines and time behind bars, you could face problems that affect your life in a number of different ways.
-You could also experience the following consequences for a domestic violence conviction.
+In addition to fines and time behind bars, you could face problems that affect your life in many ways.
+For example, you could experience the following consequences for a domestic violence conviction: